 - TDOT SmartWay is the state's intelligent transportation system deployed in all four urban areas.
-The full complement includes a system of 463 cameras, 151 dynamic messaging and four transportation management centers to monitor traffic and assist in reducing congestion on urban interstates.
-Completed systems are located in Nashville, Knoxville and Memphis and a basic system in Chattanooga.
+The full complement includes a system of 470 cameras, 151 dynamic message signs and four transportation management centers to monitor traffic and assist in reducing congestion on urban interstates.
+Completed systems are located in Nashville, Knoxville and Memphis and in Chattanooga.

-- A rural TDOT SmartWay system is located in seven rural counties in east Tennessee including cameras to monitor the Rockwood Mountain section of I-40 in Roane County.
+- A rural TDOT SmartWay system is located in seven rural counties in east Tennessee and includes cameras to monitor the Rockwood Mountain section of I-40 in Roane County.

-- The TDOT HELP program was launched in 1999 to help clear interstates of congestion by removing obstacles including vehicles from the travel lanes, thereby reduce traffic impact.
-Since that time, millions of motorists have been assisted and impacts to traffic have been reduced.
+- The TDOT HELP program was launched in 1999 to help clear interstates of congestion by removing obstacles including vehicles from the travel lanes, thereby reducing traffic impacts.
+Since that time, thousands of motorists have been assisted and impacts to traffic have been reduced.

-- TDOT has motorist information programs, some of which use new communication tools such as Twitter and Facebook, Tennessee 511 aids motorist with highway information.
+- TDOT has motorist information programs, some of which use new communication tools such as Twitter, Facebook and Tennessee 511 which aid motorists with highway information.

-- Several TDOT programs promote good driving behaviors through numerous public awareness efforts including Click It or Ticket, Buckle Up in your Truck and Booze It and Lose It.
+- Several TDOT programs promote good driving behaviors through numerous public awareness efforts including Click It or Ticket.

-- Keeping our roads beautiful are important.
-These programs promote keeping our highways beautiful.
-StopLitter, Adopt-A-Highway, Tennessee Groves and Tennessee Roadscapes.
+- Keeping our roads beautiful is important.
+These programs promote keeping our highways beautiful: StopLitter, Adopt-A-Highway, Tennessee Groves and Tennessee Roadscapes.